Loughborough University Bursary (LUB)**

-As well as government loans, you may be eligible for a bursary or scholarship from the University such as the Loughborough Scholarship Programme (LSP).
+As well as government loans, you may be eligible for a bursary or scholarship from the University such as the Loughborough University Bursary (LUB).

-The Loughborough Scholarship Programme (LSP) is a financial package tailored for UK/EU undergraduate students (excluding those from Wales), who fall within a qualifying household income band.
-The LSP offers support though:
+The Loughborough University Bursary (LUB) is a financial package tailored for UK/EU undergraduate students (excluding those from Wales), who fall within a qualifying household income band.
+The LUB offers support through:

 - Cash bursaries